slash0303/exmaker/README.md

 commands (with '/')
 - path: change target directory.
 - rm_anno: annotation generate option [on/off].
-- ver: print version in your console.
+- ver: print version on your console.